minangajayasekera-ops/Heat_Exchanger_Simulator/README.md

 In addition, the profiles are mapped onto coloured cylinders representing the hot and cold pipes, with a temperature colourmap for intuitive visualisation.

-Counter-current exchangers typically achieve a greater temperature change in the cold stream and higher effectiveness.
+Counter-current exchangers typically achieve a greater temperature change and higher effectiveness.
 Co-current exchangers have a steeper gradient at the inlet but a smaller mean temperature difference overall.

 ---